 Summary and My IFS Work

 Internal family systems therapy is an excellent approach for those who want to explore their inner psychology creatively and powerfully.
-The internal family systems model provides an excellent adjunctive treatment to cognitive-behavioral and humanistic techniques such as gestalt therapy and narrative treatment.
+The internal family systems model provides an excellent adjunctive treatment to cognitive-behavioral and humanistic therapy techniques such as gestalt therapy and narrative treatment.

 If this treatment approach resonates, or you just want more information about how it might work for you, please contact me or schedule a consultation anytime.